Back pain and sciaticaHerniated disk; Sciatica

 There are many video-assisted fusion techniques.
 These new techniques are less invasive than standard "open" surgical approaches, which use wide incisions.
 To date, however, the newer procedures have higher complication rates than the open approaches, and some medical centers have abandoned them.

-Warning: The Food and Drug Administration (FDA) has warned consumers that polymethylmethacrylate bone cement, used during vertebroplasty, could leak.
+Warning: The FDA has warned consumers that polymethylmethacrylate bone cement, used during vertebroplasty, could leak.
 Such leakage could cause damage to soft tissues and nerves.
 It is extremely important that the patient is sure that the health care provider has had significant experience performing the vertebroplasty procedure.
+A major trial reported little benefit from vertebroplasty.
+More research is needed.Percutaneous kyphoplasty

-Percutaneous kyphoplasty.
 The health care provider injects bone cement into the space surrounding a fractured vertebra.
 (Vertebroplasty injects the cement directly into the vertebra.)
 Kyphoplasty is used to stabilize the spine and return spinal height to as normal as possible.
 Kyphoplasty should only be done if bed rest, medicines, and physical therapy do not relieve back pain.
 Those with severe fractures or spinal infections should not have kyphoplasty.
+More research on kyphoplasty is needed.Artificial Disk Replacement

 Chou R, Atlas SJ, Stanos SP, Rosenquist RW.
 Nonsurgical interventional therapies for low back pain: a review of the evidence for an American Pain Society clinical practice guideline.
 Spine.
 2009;34(10):1078-93.
 Review.